Can our democracy work?

 - especially those we cannot stand,

-- we are, by this definition, unfit to create a democratic government.
+- We are, by this definition, unfit to create a democratic government.

 - Is innocent when casting a vote that works against the common good.